 The Beaches Link Tunnel is the NSW Government's largest infrastructure investment in the Northern Beaches Local Government Area.

-The tunnel which will connect to the Warringah Freeway, cross underneath Middle Harbour and connect with the Burnt Bridge Creek Deviation at Balgowlah.
+The tunnel would connect to the Warringah Freeway, cross underneath Middle Harbour and connect with the Burnt Bridge Creek Deviation at Balgowlah.

 The Wakehurst Parkway will also be upgraded to two lanes each way between Seaforth and Frenchs Forest.